earthly/lib/rust/README.md

   RUN rustup component add clippy
   RUN rustup component add rustfmt
   # Call +INIT before copying the source file to avoid installing depencies every time source code changes.
-  # This parametrization will be used in future calls to UDCs of the library
+  # This parametrization will be used in future calls to functions of the library
   DO rust+INIT --keep_fingerprints=true

 source: